aleksander1802/crud_api/README.md

 ```

-After launching the application, open Insomnia or another API client.
+After launching the application, launch the Insomnia or another API client.

 To get an array of all users, select the GET method and specify the address